 At this time, the SC Program Office also schedules a meeting with the Under Secretary for Science (S-4), and/or the Director of Science/Deputy Director of Science Programs , Deputy Director of Operations, and OPA.
 The purpose of this meeting is to brief senior-level SC management on the project’s request.

 The SC Program Manager prepares, or coordinates with the Federal Project Director (FPD) to prepare a draft ESAAB presentation), which is submitted to OPA ten days prior to the PMRC meeting for dissemination to the PMRC members.
 The PMRC briefing is usually presented by the FPD (or the Program Associate Director or SC Program Manager).
 Presentation templates for various Critical Decisions and other actions are located on Max.Gov (see “Briefing Templates” tab) or can be provided by OPA upon request.
+The PMRC presentation will also be used for the ESAAB meeting with management.

 The Program Office and OPA works with the PMRC board members to resolve issues and answer inquiries prior to the CE ESAAB meeting.